Milles98/CarSimulator/README.md

 * IRandomUserService: Fetches random driver details from an API.

+* IActionService: Manages execution of menu actions.

+* IActionServiceFactory: Creates instances of IActionService.

+* IConsoleService: Manages console operations (write, read, clear, etc.).

+* ISimulationSetupService: Manages simulation setup operations (fetch driver details, enter car details).

 ## Usage

-AppStart: Entry point of the application.
+### AppStart: Entry point of the application.

-Initializes required services and dependencies.
+* Initializes required services and dependencies.

-Starts the main menu.
+* Starts the main menu.

 ### MainMenu: Handles the main menu interactions.

-Fetches driver details.
+* Fetches driver details.

-Enters car details.
+* Enters car details.

-Transitions to ActionMenu.
+* Transitions to ActionMenu.

 ### ActionMenu: Handles the action menu interactions.

-Executes various actions such as driving, turning, refueling, and resting.
+* Executes various actions such as driving, turning, refueling, and resting.

-Displays the status menu after each action.
+* Displays the status menu after each action.

 ## Running the Application

-Setup and Initialization:
+### Setup and Initialization:

-Clone the repository or download the source code.
+* Clone the repository or download the source code.

-Open the solution in Visual Studio.
+* Open the solution in Visual Studio.

-Restore the NuGet packages.
+* Restore the NuGet packages.

-Run the Application:
+### Run the Application:

-Set CarSimulator as the startup project.
+* Set CarSimulator as the startup project.

-Press F5 or click on Start to run the application.
+* Press F5 or click on Start to run the application.

-Follow the on-screen instructions to interact with the simulation.
+* Follow the on-screen instructions to interact with the simulation.

 ## Conclusion
 * Car Simulator 2.0 is a comprehensive example of a console application that adheres to key software engineering principles and design patterns.

 * By following SOLID, DRY, and SoC principles, the application ensures maintainability, scalability, and ease of testing.

 * The use of interfaces and dependency injection further enhances the flexibility and modularity of the codebase.